My Egg-Laying Native Chickens – How to Build a Small Poultry in Your Backyard for Personal Egg Consumption

 My house is situated within an exclusive subdivision, so planning to build a small poultry requires careful consideration to avoid any violations or conflicts with neighbors due to potential issues like the smell of chicken poops or an increase in flies in the area.
 Therefore, I decided to raise only two chickens, which would provide enough daily fresh eggs good for two persons.
 With just two chickens, I planned to have a small, durable metal cage that fits in my backyard, featuring two nests.
 So I ended up buying an existing cage and modify it to suit my backyard setup and specific requirements.

-This is how my chicken cage setup goes:
+This is how my chicken cage setup looks like:

 This setup may seem expensive due to the materials used, but the advantage is that I don’t need to build the cage from scratch (though I could construct larger chicken cages from wood).
 This setup requires only a few materials and a short amount of time to assemble.
 Unlike starting from scratch, which involves gathering various wood/bamboo/coco lumber for the cage body and parts, nails, and chicken wire/mesh, this method is much quicker and easier.
 I don’t have the time to build a small cage from the ground up, and this pre-made cage only needed minor modifications to incorporate a nesting bed for my chickens.
 So if you’re in a similar situation, this setup could also work well for you.